nopara73/ZeroLink/README.md

 #### 1. Input Registration Phase

-Many Alices register their
+Many Alices register their:
  - confirmed utxos as the inputs of the CoinJoin,
- - proofs, those are messages signed with the corresponding private keys,
+ - proofs - those are messages signed with the corresponding private keys,
  - their desired change outputs,
  - and blinded outputs to the Tumbler.